Officials: Murder suspect shot and killed by police in NJ

-MILLVILLE, N.J. --The New Jersey Attorney's General Office is investigating the shooting death of a murder suspect in Millville, Cumberland County.
+MILLVILLE, N.J.
+(WPVI) --The New Jersey Attorney's General Office is investigating the shooting death of a murder suspect in Millville, Cumberland County.

 It happened just after 9 a.m.
 Saturday on Holly Berry Lane.

-Officials say the incident involved a Millville police officer and two Winslow Township Camden County officers.
+Officials say the incident involved a Millville police officer and two Winslow Township officers.

-The officers were pursuing the suspect, who was wanted in a Camden County murder.
+Officials say the officers were pursuing the suspect, who was wanted in a Camden County murder.

 At least one of the officers fatally shot the suspect.
-No police officers were hurt.

 Police have not said why the suspect was shot.